Transfer Degree-Emphasis

 1 - 2

 This course is for students completing the projects requirement of the Honors Program degree.
 Faculty permission for students in the Honors Program.
+This class may be repeated up to 8 times for a total of 8 credits.
 This class may include students from multiple sections.

 Credits: 1 - 2